oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

 - If $h$ is nonzero, then $\text{LM}_>(h)$ is not divisible by any $\text{LM}_>(f_i)$.

-Each such expression is called a *standard representation* for $g$ with *quotients* $q_i$ and *remainder* $h$ (in terms of the $f_i$, with respect to $>$).
-If, at each stage of the division process, we allow to remove some term of the current dividend instead of just focusing on the leading term, then the algorithm will return a standard expression in which the remainder is *fully reduced*.
+Each such expression is called a *standard representation* for $g$ with *quotients* $q_i$ and *remainder* $h$ (on division by the $f_i$, with respect to $>$).
+If, at each step of the division process, we allow to remove some term of the current dividend instead of just focusing on its leading term, then the algorithm will return a standard expression in which the remainder is *fully reduced*.
 That is, $h$ satisfies the stronger condition below:

 - If $h$ is nonzero, then no term of $h$ is divisible by any $\text{LM}_>(f_i)$.

 Without restrictions on  $>$, let elements $g\in K[x]_>$ and $f_1, \dots, f_r\in K[x]\setminus \{0\}$ be given.
-In this more general situation, Mora division with remainder allows us to compute expressions
+In this situation, Mora division with remainder allows us to compute expressions

 $ug = q_1f_1+\dots q_rf_r + h, \; h\in K[x]_>, \;\text{ all }\; q_i \in K[x]_>$